 4. PVA (White Glue) Leaves or can you preserve leaves with Modge podge?

 PVA presevered leaves essentially means that you paint your leaves with PVA glue and let dry.
+Make sure you cover the whole leaf well and that you seal it all in the glue.
+Including the stems.
 This method works well enough, for leaf collage art – especially if you want it to be 3D, as the leaves will not stick flat (unless you have pressed them first!).
 Over time, leaves will darken.

 Advantages PVA leaves: